 Answer – Jennifer A. Piepszak: Sure.
-So Mike, as we close the books for the first quarter, to give it context, we were looking at an economic outlook that had GDP down 25% in the second quarter and unemployment above 10%.
-So it’s important to note that that kind of gives you a frame of how to think about it, but a lot more goes into our reserving, including management judgment of some like world-class risk management and finance people and other analytics.
-And so that just gives you a frame of reference.
+So Mike, as we close the books for the first quarter, just to give it context, we were looking at an economic outlook that had GDP down 25% in the second quarter and unemployment above 10%.
+It’s just important to note that, that kind of gives you a frame of how to think about it, but there’s a lot more that goes into our reserving, including management judgment of some like world-class risk management and finance people and also other analytics.
+And so that just kind of gives you a frame of reference.

-But there, we did think about several other scenarios that we should contemplate in reserving.
-And we also thought about the impact; what’s our best estimate of the effects of these particular government programs and our payment relief programs.
+But there, we did think about a number of other scenarios that we should contemplate in reserving.
+And we also thought about the impact, what’s our best estimate of the impact of these extraordinary government programs as well as our own payment relief programs.

 Wells Fargo & Co

 Question – Jason Michael Goldberg: Okay.
-And I guess more near term, I think one of the more significant questions we get is just around net interest income.
-You talked to a $41 billion to $42 billion NII guide for this year.
+And I guess more near term, I think one of the bigger questions we get is just around net interest income.
+You kind of talked to a $41 billion to $42 billion NII guide for this year.
 Maybe given where we are now in the quarter, are you still comfortable with that?
-And perhaps just talk to where you see NII and net interest margin stabilizing.
-And just what are you doing with the balance sheet in case this — as it looks like this prolonged low-interest rate environment is going to continue?
+And maybe just talk to where you see NII and net interest margin stabilizing.
+And just what are you doing with the balance sheet in case this — as it looks like this prolonged low interest rate environment is going to continue?

-Question – Jason Michael Goldberg: You kind of cited loan growth as a touch worse than expected.
-Maybe delve into that a bit.
+Question – Jason Michael Goldberg: You kind of cited loan growth being a touch worse than expected.
+Maybe just delve into that a bit.
 I think expectations were for obviously loan growth to be challenged in the back half of the year.
 It sounds like it will be a touch worse than you initially thought.
 Is that coming from more on the commercial side?
 The consumer side?
-And maybe talk a bit more into that.
+And maybe just maybe talk a bit more into that.

 Answer – John Richard Shrewsberry: Yes.
 For us, it’s more on the commercial side.
 There’s so much liquidity.
 Bond markets are wide open.
 The — our customers, large- and medium-sized customers, are using the bond market to finance themselves.
-So we see line utilization at a lower percentage level than it has been recently.
-So the demand for new credit, at least at this point in the cycle, is not particularly robust.
+So we’re seeing line utilization at a lower percentage level than it has been recently.
+The demand for new credit, at least at this point in the cycle, is not particularly robust.
 And then people are refinancing out into securities.

-On the consumer side, it’s an excellent time for a mortgage, but we’re getting lower and lower in coupons, but jumbo mortgage production is vital.
+On the consumer side, it’s a great time for mortgage, but we’re getting lower and lower in coupon, but jumbo mortgage production is strong.
 Autos are — have picked up certainly from where they were at the beginning of Q2.
 But I think we’re all being cautious about the size of the credit spectrum that we’re attacking at this point in the cycle in auto, but it is delivering.
-And in credit cards, lower — credit card spending is more lacking.
-So credit card receivable generation is now happening at a very high level.
+And in credit card, lower — credit card spending is lower.
+So credit card receivable generation is now happening at the very high level.
 And those are mostly the big categories.

 We don’t know and — where this will go, but our gut or how we’re thinking about this is this recovery is going to be uneven.
 I would say that, as a team, we’ve pretty well discounted a uniform v-shaped recovery.
-The question is it is U-shaped, is it W-shaped, or parts of it L-shaped.
-And we want to retain a lot of flexibility and capacity to be able to step into the situations that count.
+The question is it U-shaped, is it W-shaped or parts of it L-shaped.
+And I think we want to retain a lot of flexibility and capacity to be able to step into the situations that count.

-With that said, given the adverse impact of COVID-19, we no longer expect to deliver the RoTCE of 12% to 13% for the entire year.
-Based on what we are seeing today, on the top line, we expect the revenue trend in the latter part of March and the beginning of April, characterized by COVID-related lower level of activity, particularly in banking, and our consumer franchise will continue through much of the second quarter.
+With that said, given the adverse impact of COVID-19, we no longer expect to deliver the RoTCE of 12% to 13% for the full year.
+Based on what we are seeing today, on the top line, we expect the revenue trend in the latter part of March and the beginning of April, characterized by COVID-related lower level of activity, particularly in banking and our consumer franchise, will continue through much of the second quarter.
 And in our Markets business, revenue should reflect the broader industry.
-The first quarter is typically the strongest.
-And clearly, this year was solid, so that we would expect some normalization in activity levels here.
+The first quarter is typically the strongest quarter.
+And clearly, this year was particularly strong, so we would expect some normalization in activity levels here.
 And finally, we will see the more pronounced impact of the lower rate environment on the top line.

 Looking ahead to the second quarter and the remainder of 2020, we do expect a higher level of losses given our current outlook.
-And as our view continues to evolve, it is also reasonable to expect additional increases in credit reserves if our outlook deteriorates further.
+And as our outlook continues to evolve, it is also reasonable to expect additional increases in credit reserves if our outlook deteriorates further.
 However, given the credit quality of our portfolio, we remain confident in our ability to maintain our overall strength and stability as well as continue to support our customers and win new business.
-Undoubtedly, every company around the world will feel an economic impact from this unprecedented situation.
-Still, we are confident that Citi will emerge in a position of strength, having demonstrated that we lived up to our stated objective to be an indisputably solid and stable institution and having shown that we stood by our clients and supported our customers and employees ring this challenging time.
+Undoubtedly, every company around the world will feel an economic impact from this unprecedented situation, but we are confident that Citi will emerge in a position of strength, having demonstrated that we lived up to our stated objective to be an indisputably strong and stable institution and having shown that we stood by our clients and supported our customers and employees ring this very difficult time.

 Bank of America